sharetribe/flex-docs/src/docs/tutorial-branding/modify-listing-extended-data/index.md

 attributes, since a fair number of marketplaces need some attributes that can be used to filter listings.
-However, they are not added to the search engine by default, because it might be that the relevant keys are not actually called _brand_ and _equipped-with_ but something different – for instance _amenities_, like in this tutorial.
+However, they are not added to the search engine by default, because it might be that the relevant keys are not actually called _brand_ and _accessories_ but something different – for instance _amenities_, like in this tutorial.

 If we want to make the `sdk.listing.query` endpoint understand that listings have a new public data field, we need to add search schema for